-Leaving or throwing litter in a public place is an offence that can be subject to an on-the-spot fine of €150 or a maximum fine of €3,000 if you are convicted of a litter offence in the District Court.
-Where an offence continues after conviction, the person concerned is guilty of a further offence and liable to a fine not exceeding 600 euro for each day during which the contravention continues.
+Leaving or throwing litter in a public place is an offence that can be subject to an on-the-spot fine of €150, or a maximum fine of €3,000 if you are convicted in the District Court.
+Where an offence continues after conviction, the person concerned is guilty of a further offence and liable to a fine not exceeding €600 for each day during which the contravention continues.
 The Protection of the Environment Act 2003 introduced conviction on indictment and carries a maximum fine not exceeding €130,000 and a fine not exceeding €10,000 per day for continuing offences.

-Dog owners must now remove their pets' waste from public places and dispose of it in a proper manner.
+Dog owners must remove their pets' waste from public places and dispose of it in a proper manner.
 This obligation applies to the following places:

-Following an election, a party/candidate must remove posters within a seven day period.
-After that date, an on-the-spot fine of €150 is issued by the local authority in respect of each offence.
-Your local authority will remove the poster and issue a fine.
-If a party/candidate has been issued with a fine and refuses to pay, they can be prosecuted.
+Following an election, a party or candidate must remove posters within 7 days.
+If they are not removed within this period, the local authority will remove them and issue an on-the-spot fine of €150 in respect of each offence.
+If a party or candidate has been issued with a fine and refuses to pay, they can be prosecuted.
 The maximum penalty on summary conviction for non-payment of the fine is €3,000.

 You will be charged an on-the-spot fine of €150 for leaving or throwing litter in a public place.
 There is a maximum fine of €3,000 if you are convicted of a litter offence in the District Court

 For information about litter policies in your area, or to apply for grant aid for an anti-litter awareness project, contact your local authority, contact your local authority.